wavemaker/docs/learn/how-tos/pr-flow.md

 Reviewers can approve the Pull Request in their VCS or platform.

 1. After the approval, based on the merge options new commit will be added.
-Next, on project reload you will be asked to pull the changes.
+Next, on project reload you can pull the changes.
 2. You can restore your workspace to the main branch in the Restore to Remote Branch dialog, if your changes are not needed and continue working on another task.

 ![Restore to Remote Branch](/learn/assets/pr-flow/restore-to-remote-branch.png)